ammarlakis/terraform-project/README.md

 - **Versioned State**: The state file is stored with versioning enabled to protect against accidental overwrites or corruption.
 - **State Locking**: Use DynamoDB for locking to prevent concurrent changes to the same state file.
-- **Environment Separation**: Separate environments ensure isolated configurations and state for each stage (dev, staging, production), which is essential for managing infrastructure lifecycles effectively.
+- **Environment Separation**: Separate environments ensure isolated configurations and state for each stage (development, production), which is essential for managing infrastructure lifecycles effectively.